Stephanie Rogers: Life

 Originally from Ohio, she graduated from the University of North Carolina, Greensboro's Master of Fine Arts program in 2007.
 She has also studied at Ohio State University and the University of Cincinnati.
 In 2008, she and Amber Leab co-founded the feminist film review website Bitch Flicks.

-Her work appears in Southern Review, Pleiades, Cream City Review, Madison Review, and The Pinch.
+Her work appears in The Southern Review, Pleiades, Cream City Review, Madison Review, and The Pinch.

 She lives in New York City.